zonashi/AI-Infra-Guard/README.md

 *Note: The vulnerability database is continuously updated.*

-## 🔍 AI Component Fingerprint Matching Rules
+## 🔍 Component Fingerprinting Rules

-AI Infra Guard uses YAML-based rules for web fingerprinting and vulnerability matching.
+AI Infra Guard uses YAML-based rules for web component fingerprinting and vulnerability matching.

 *   **Fingerprint Rules**: Stored in the `data/fingerprints` directory.
 *   **Vulnerability Rules**: Stored in the `data/vuln` directory.